dgiambra/speakEasy/ReadMe.md

 ### Demo Programs
 All files besides the speakEasy.py, speakEasy_OLDSTABLE.py, and ReadMe.md are demo files.
 All of them can be compiled and run from the Interface, including the GUI.

+### Future Engine
+This code has not been implemented as of version 1.0.
+This is a proof of concept custom entity recognizer custom built for command line syntax.

 ### Alternative commands
 The following commands can be subbed in with no loss in functionality.
 * exit